Brain tumors in children can be either benign or malignant tumors and can form in the brain and/or spinal cord.

 Brain tumors in children differ significantly from tumors found in adults in ways such as the site of origin, symptoms, and frequency of the spread of the tumor or tumors.
 In adults, many so-called brain tumors are actually tumors that have spread to the brain from cancerous sites in other parts of the body.
 In contrast, brain tumors in children are almost exclusively primary cancers where the tumors develop in the brain.

-Why choose the UT Health San Antonio Cancer Center for your child’s brain tumor?
+Why choose UT Health San Antonio MD Anderson Cancer Center for your child’s brain tumor?

 The board-certified pediatric oncologists who treat brain tumors at the cancer center are well known as experts in the management of this disease.
 We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.